 Instead, I would recommend opening a simple savings account with Ally, who as of March 2019, was offering 2.22% (Almost covers the inflation adjustment of 2-3%).

-The reason for separating your checking and emergency savings is because you don’t want to be tempted to use that money.
+The reason for separating your checking and emergency savings is that you don’t want to be tempted to use that money.

-While a new couch sounds like a great addition for the living room, if you want to get it- save for it in another checking account.
+While a new couch sounds like a great addition to the living room if you want to get it- save for it in another checking account.
 Never touch your emergency fund unless of course, it is an emergency!